Trifoia/trifoia-config/README.md

     /**
      * If an error should be thrown for `undefined` configuration values
      *
-     * This is a configuration value, these values are overwritten by
+     * This is a configuration value, these values are overwritten by higher
      * priority inputs non-recursively.
 Any overwritten objects or arrays will
      * be replaced entirely
      */